face-hh/webx/README.md

 + 6. test.on_submit(function())
 ```

-I believe you'd get a better understand if you explored the [registrar](https://github.com/face-hh/webx-registrar) repository's `script.lua`.
+You'll probably get a better understanding if you explore the [registrar](https://github.com/face-hh/webx-registrar) repository's `script.lua`.

 NOTE: Bussin Napture doesn't support `buss://` redirects yet.
 They will be added in the official release.

-Made by FaceDev with pure utter hatred and undesire :D
+*Made by FaceDev with pure utter hatred and undesire :D*